 As well as our drive to continuously improve the services we offer, one of the main reasons for the proposed redevelopment of St Bernard’s is to upgrade the sites infrastructure.
 This will allow us to respond to concerns raised by our commissioners and move all medium secure patients out of the Tony Hillis Wing by 2015.

 What’s happened so far?

 The Trust is looking at various redevelopment projects at St Bernard’s which will improve the site.
-So far, most of our progress has been made plans to construct to a new medium secure unit (MSU).
+So far, most of our progress has been made with our plans to construct to a new MSU.

-In April 2012, the Chief Executive’s report announced that the Trust Board had agreed to the construction of an 80 bed medium secure unit (MSU) on the existing John Conolly Wing site – as its preference for the redevelopment of the St Bernard’s site.
+In April 2012, the Chief Executive’s report announced that the trust board had agreed to the construction of an 80 bed medium secure unit (MSU) on the existing John Conolly Wing site – as its preference for the redevelopment of St Bernard’s.

-This proposal was put forward in our Outline Business Case, which was approved by NHS London, our strategic health partners, in August 2012.
+This proposal was put forward in our outline business case (OBC), which was approved by NHS London, our strategic health partners, in August 2012.
 This document is now with the DH and explains the rationale behind the project, its timescales and implementation, then went to the DH.

 What’s happening next?

 Moving rehabilitation services off site means service users gain real life work experience, such as dealing with the public and working with customers.
 Summer 2013 saw the trust move its entire corporate staff off of the St Bernard’s site to Armstrong Way in Southall.

 Our redevelopment team also continues to work closely with service leads, staff and patients to identify suitable, alternative accommodation for other local services, and those currently located in buildings at the front of the site earmarked for sale to raise vital funding for future site redevelopment.